storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

     "Peaches" by Justin Bieber is one of the first RWAs coming to Story.
 Check out the announcement!
   </Card>
 </Cards>

-> 📢 Justin Bieber is coming to Story!
->
-> "Peaches" by Justin Bieber is one of the first RWAs coming to Story.
-Check out the announcement <a href="https://x.com/StoryProtocol/status/1881713146274156951" target="_blank">here</a>!

 ## 0. Create a Song